-The Endocrine Cancers Program offers evaluation, diagnosis and treatment of tumors of the thyroid, parathyroid, adrenal glands, pituitary gland, hypothalamus, and pancreas.
-It is one of the largest multidisciplinary endocrine cancer programs in the country.
+The Endocrine Program at Smilow Cancer Hospital provides patients with evaluation, diagnosis, and treatment of both cancerous and benign tumors of the thyroid, parathyroid, adrenal glands, pituitary gland, hypothalamus, and pancreas.
+It is one of the largest multidisciplinary endocrine programs in the country.

 We have the only endocrine surgery program in the state of Connecticut and our team is devoted to providing compassionate, state-of-the-art care.
 Our surgeons are specially trained and collaborate with specialists both within Yale and externally in order to provide the most comprehensive, leading-edge surgical treatment available.
 In collaboration with the Smilow Cancer Hospital Cancer Genetics and Prevention Program, patients are screened and evaluated for hereditary endocrine tumor disease.

 In addition, clinical trials testing new therapies and treatment options are offered to patients with medullary or anaplastic thyroid cancer.
 Patients treated by our Program benefit from highly specialized procedures, such as innovative, minimally invasive operations.
 The emphasis of the Program is on the safest, most successful surgery with the least amount of discomfort, scarring, and the fastest recovery time for every patient.
 Your treatment plan will be tailored to your individual diagnosis and referrals to support services will be provided as needed.

 Approach to Care